amani7173/SDA-Final-Project/README.md

    https://public.tableau.com/views/SDAFinalProject/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

-### For more information about the process and result you can see:
+### For more information about the process, result and the resources you can see:
 #### The Blog

   https://public.tableau.com/views/SDAFinalProject/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link